ophwug/c2-neos-alt-fix-install/README.md

 #### For Command-Line Users

+This alternative launch method may be useful if this tool crashes for some reason and error messages are needed.

 1.  **Download and Run the Installer**
     *   Open your preferred command-line tool (**Command Prompt** or **PowerShell**).
     *   Copy and paste the appropriate command below and press Enter.